-Students may concentrate in one of three areas within the English major: Literature, Pre-Law, or Writing, Editing, and Media.
+Students may concentrate in one of three areas within the English major: Language and Literature, Pre-Law, or Writing, Editing, and Media.
 Each of these three concentrations is described below.
-The English department also offers minor in English Literature, English Writing, and Pre-Law.
+The English department also offers minors in English Literature, English Writing, and Pre-Law.

 The English department works cooperatively with the School of Education to administer a dual degree program in English/Secondary Education.
 Students participating in this program will complete both a Bachelor of Arts in English degree and a Bachelor of Science in Secondary Education degree (English/Language Arts).
 Students in this program will be certified to teach at the secondary school level.
 Please see an advisor in either SHSS or the School of Education for more information about this program.

 Please see the Humanities department website regarding frequently asked questions about our degree programs, projected course offerings, and sample plans of study.

 The mission of the English program is to provide students with a bachelor’s degree in English within a liberal arts tradition.
 The program introduces students to major literary works in English, teaches them the professional vocabulary of literary analysis and theory, and instructs them in the methods of research and interpretation.
 The program enables students to achieve goals relating both to career and to personal development.